 A 2017 survey by the Institute of Direct and Digital Marketing found the industry is moving away from all-purpose marketing.
 One third of responders expected their teams to become more specialised, versus just 3% who thought they would be more generalised.

 Agencies already have the talent and knowledge in place.
 You don’t have to deal with all the HR, hiring, and overheads required to fill increasingly fragmented roles.
 You gain instant access to all the experts you need.

 2. In-house teams struggle to stay up-to-date

-Beyond cost, a second argument made for taking work in-house is that this will foster a better understating of the brand.
+Beyond cost, a second argument made for taking work in-house is that this will foster a better understanding of the brand.
 This may well be true.
-But does it foster a better understand of marketing?
+But does it foster a better understanding of marketing?
 Tactics, trends, concepts – is the in-house team at the cutting edge when it comes to what is currently working well and what is not?

 Content marketing is a great example here.
 Sure, the concept has been around for decades, even centuries.
 Benjamin Franklin was a (very) early adopter.
 But only in the last few years has its potential started to be realised.

 The Content Marketing Institute didn’t even exist until 2007.
 A decade later and it’s collected enough data to show just how things are changing.
 Let’s take one example: In 2013, just 38% of business to business (B2B) marketers used infographics.
 In 2018, this had shot up to 65%.